ruppinlab/tcga-microbiome-prediction/README.md

  - GNU R 3.6.3

-These packages are only visible within the active conda environment and `conda activate tcga-microbiome-prediction` only applies the current command line shell in which its typed.
+These packages are only visible within the active conda environment and `conda activate tcga-microbiome-prediction` only applies to the current command line shell in which its typed.

 ### Data preprocessing